Tinea Versicolor

 • Although tinea versicolor can occur in patients who are immunosuppressed, most affected patients are healthy.

-• The disorder is frequently diagnosed in the summer because hypopigmented lesions become more obvious against tanned skin.
+• The disorder is frequently diagnosed in the summer because hypopigmented lesions become more conspicuous against tanned skin.

-• Try to confirm the diagnosis by finding hyphae and budding cells on potassium hydroxide wet mount of fine scale scrapings.
+• The diagnosis is confirmed by finding hyphae and budding cells ("spaghetti and meatballs" appearance) on potassium hydroxide wet mount of fine scale scrapings.

 Drugs Mentioned In This Article